This post may contain affiliate links. For more information, please see my full disclosure policy.

 Vincent Van Gogh

-Born in the month of March, this is a fantastic time to start teaching your preschooler about various famous artists and their work.
+Born in the month of March, this is a fantastic time of year to start teaching your preschooler about various famous artists and their work.

 Explore different mediums, try making and using textures, mix the colors to find out what happens.
 Most importantly, get messy and have fun!